GitGuardian/wolfi/images/pgvector-bitnami/README.md

 #### ✅ Download the Image SBOM Attestations

 To download an attestation, use the `cosign` download attestation command and provide both the predicate type and the build platform.
-For example, the following command will obtain the SBOM for the pgvector image on `linux/amd64`:
+For example, the following command will obtain the SBOM for the pgvector-bitnami image on `linux/amd64`:

 - **Production image**